 Led by Carol Ferguson as Senior Independent Director, and in the absence of the Chairman, the other Directors have reviewed the skill, experience and commitment of David Woods.
-The other Directors consider that it is appropriate that David Woods be recommended for reelection as a Director and that he continue to serve as Chairman of the Company.
+The other Directors consider that it is appropriate that David Woods be recommended for re-election as a Director and that he continue to serve as Chairman of the Company.
 Accordingly shareholders are encouraged to support the relevant AGM resolution.

-In their absence, each of Donald MacDonald, Lynn Ruddick and Carol Ferguson have been evaluated by their fellow Directors.
-The Board considers that none of their other commitments (as set out on page 17 of this Report) interfere with the discharge of their responsibilities to the Company and is satisfied that they individually make sufficient time available to serve the Company effectively.
-There have been no significant changes to the other commitments of each of Donald MacDonald, Lynn Ruddick and Carol Ferguson.
+In their absence, each of Carol Ferguson, Allister Langlands, Donald MacDonald and Lynn Ruddick have been evaluated by their fellow Directors.
+The Board considers that none of their other commitments (as set out on page 17 of this Annual Report) interfere with the discharge of their responsibilities to the Company and is satisfied that they individually make sufficient time available to serve the Company effectively.
+There have been no significant changes to the other commitments of each of Carol Ferguson, Allister Langlands, Donald MacDonald and Lynn Ruddick.
 The outcome of this evaluation was satisfactory in each case.
-The Board considers that, due to their individual skills, experience and commitment, Donald MacDonald, Carol Ferguson, and Lynn Ruddick each merit re-election as a Director and shareholders are encouraged to support the relevant AGM resolutions.
-The Board considers that, due to his individual skills, experience and commitment Allister Langlands merits election as a Director and shareholders are encouraged to support the relevant AGM resolution for his election.
+The Board considers that, due to their individual skills, experience and commitment, Carol Ferguson, Allister Langlands, Donald MacDonald and Lynn Ruddick each merit re-election as a Director and shareholders are encouraged to support the relevant AGM resolutions.

 As permitted under the UKLA's Listing Rules, which allow the Company to dispense with appointing a separate remuneration committee, the Nomination Committee fulfils the requirement to review regularly the level of Directors' remuneration.
 The remuneration of the Directors has been set in order to attract individuals of a calibre appropriate to the future development of the Company.
-The Company's policy on Directors' remuneration, together with details of the remuneration of each Director, is detailed in the Directors' Remuneration Report on pages 24 to 26.
+The Company's policy on Directors'

+remuneration, together with details of the remuneration of each Director, is detailed in the Directors' Remuneration Report on pages 24 to 26.
-During the year, independent search consultancy Fletcher Jones was used to assist in the selection of a new Director.
-This company has no other relationship with the Company or any of the Directors.
-The search was successful and Allister Langlands was appointed to the Board with effect from 1 July 2014.

 Although the Company does not have a formal policy on diversity, as detailed on page 29, consideration of Board diversity forms part of the responsibilities of the Nomination Committee.